Commbocc/CDN/_consumer_tips/README.md

 The main page that showcases each day of the week (files above) is found [here](https://github.com/Commbocc/CDN/blob/gh-pages/pages/consumer-tips.html).

-The images are placed in [this folder](https://github.com/Commbocc/CDN/tree/gh-pages/images/consumer_tips) and are called via front-matter variables in the header of each file above.
+The images are placed in [this folder](https://github.com/Commbocc/CDN/tree/gh-pages/images/consumer_tips) and are called via the `image_src` front-matter variable in the header of each file above.
 An example is below:

 ```markdown
 ---